 Simply plan, inform and execute.
 Plan in some shorter and/or less frequent exercise sessions.
 Explain to your friends and family the changes you’re making, but also the importance of keeping your fitness going, and then put your plan into action.

 A little exercise is better than nothing

-Accept that your workouts will be shorter but also realize that they can still provide training benefits.
+Accept that your workouts will be shorter but also realise that they can still provide training benefits.